pietrobraione/jbse-manual/getting/introduction.rst

    Static symbolic execution tree for the loop program.

+Its static symbolic execution tree, reported in :num:`Figure #loop-symbolic-tree`, is clearly infinite.
 If a program may diverge, i.e., it has at least one (concrete) execution that does not terminate, then this execution is infinite, and correspondingly there is an infinite path in the static symbolic execution tree for it.
 Note however that the vice versa does not in general hold: If the static symbolic execution tree has an infinite path, this does not necessarily imply that the program may diverge.
-The example loop program illustrates that: Its static symbolic execution tree has one infinite path:
+The example loop program illustrates that: Its static symbolic execution tree has one infinite path, highlighted in :num:`Figure #loop-symbolic-tree-path` with a red dashed arrow, but since we can easily prove that the program always terminates, the path is infeasible.
+Note also that it is not possible to exclude this path from the tree without excluding some feasible paths: In other words, it is not possible to build a dynamic symbolic execution tree containing exactly all the feasible paths.

+.. _loop-symbolic-tree-path:

 .. figure:: /img/loop_symbolic_tree_path.*
    :align: center